Image result for welcome to year 3

 MUSIC:

-This term the children will be learning to play the recorder during their lessons, to include:
+This term the children will also be learning to play the recorder during their lessons, to include:

 • history of the instrument;